 Once you try these shorts, you’ll see they’re the perfect weight, material, and style for both ultrarunning and long hiking days.

-The Salomon Ultra Glide just hit the market in August 2021.
+The Salomon Ultra Glide is a relative new-comer, having hit the market in August 2021.
 Designed by ultrarunner Mike Ambrose, the Ultra Glide has a cushy midsole, rockered bottom, a breathable upper, and a road-running style last.
 This is built to be a fast yet comfortable trail shoe appropriate for ultramarathons of any length.
-Including a Salomon shoe here should come as no surprise as the company topped our list of best trail trail running shoe brands.

 It has a six-millimeter drop, and while it’s not the lightest shoe, it is sleek, agile, and responsive as compared to other shoes in its category.

-It has moderate lugs on the bottom for gripping wet surfaces, and the single pull string-like lace system that you’ll love, hate, or simply get used to.
+It has moderate lugs on the bottom for gripping wet surfaces, and Salomon’s single pull string-like lace system that you’ll love, hate, or simply get used to.

-Coming in a variety of fun colorways, this is a great all-around comfy gift for someone who wants to try something a little bit new but who has comfort in mind.
+Coming in a variety of fun colorways, this is a great all-around comfy gift for someone who wants to try something a little bit new.

 According to Drymax, Ellie Greenwood wore these socks during her record-breaking day at the 2012 Western States 100 and, apparently, she suffered zero blisters.

-Chosen as the best convertible glove in our Best Running Gloves buyer’s guide, the Ultimate Direction Ultra Flip Glove is fun and functional.
-They’ve evolved a bit over the years since they came out to be warmer, more durable, and better for warding off the weather.
+A long-time favorite at iRunFar and chosen as the best convertible glove in our Best Running Gloves guide, the Ultimate Direction Ultra Flip Glove is fun and functional.
+They’ve evolved a bit over the years since they came out: they’re now warmer, more durable, and better at warding off the weather.

 I have yet to find someone who truly enjoys the gels we choke down to fuel our longest runs and races.
 While many come in delicious flavors, trying to swallow the thick texture when palate fatigue sets in is not really enjoyable.

-Not so with UnTapped Maple syrup packets.
-These tiny packets, at least the original flavor, are full of exactly what they say — pure Vermont maple syrup.
+Not so with Maple UnTapped syrup packets.
+These tiny packets are full of exactly what they say — pure Vermont maple syrup.